redlibrarian/redlibrarian.github.io/_posts/2019-11-07-taking-words-seriously.markdown

-since it changed the nature of the argument from one of deplatforming (not censorship) and the struggle between conflicting library values, to one of right-wing propaganda, bringing the weight of bigots on the right down on the heads of anyone who challenged TPL's authority.
+since it changed the nature of the argument from one of deplatforming (not censorship) and the struggle between conflicting library values, to one of right-wing propaganda, bringing the weight of bigots on the right down on the heads of anyone who challenged Bowles' authority.

 The irony - or perhaps the tragedy - of this rhetorical move, and of"free speech" absolutism more generallt, is that its adherents, in libraries and in the alt-right, claim speech as the